ramechitturi/gen-academy-agentic-ai/week1-portfolio-analyzer/README.md

 ## License

+MIT License — See LICENSE file for details.
+Feel free to use, modify, and distribute this code for personal or commercial projects.

-This project is part of the Gen Academy Agentic AI course.
+This project was developed as part of the Gen Academy Agentic AI course.

 ## Support